react-z/react-search/README.md

 ## Usage basic

-The basic use is shown below, pass in your `items` as a prop to react-search.
-The items must be an array of objects with `value` and `id`, and any other props you may need will not be displayed.
+Pass in your `items` as a prop to react-search.
+The items must be an array of objects with `value` and `id`, and any other props you may need, which will not be displayed.
 Check out the [example](https://github.com/StevenIseki/react-search/blob/master/example) for more info.

 ```jsx
 import Search from 'react-search'